Coronavirus (COVID-19) Advisory: Please help us limit exposure. Learn more about COVID-19 and where to go if you have concerns.

 Although there are occasional scheduling delays with a few of our busiest physicians, we are often able to schedule you with another provider on the same care team to address your immediate condition.
 We ask that you always call your regular physician first to see if they might be available or what direction you should follow.
 Facey also has two immediate care centers available in Mission Hills and Valencia.
 Your physician may refer you there for faster assistance

 We understand that personal circumstances sometimes make it difficult to keep an appointment.
 However, canceling late denies other patients the opportunity to be seen during the time slot we've held for you.
 Please be sure to call us promptly to reschedule or cancel at your earliest convenience.
 You also have the option of canceling when you receive your automated reminder call from us 1 or 2 days prior to your appointment.

 While normal office visits usually have a co-payment or share of cost, health care reform legislation requires insurance companies to cover preventive care services.
 So why do these preventive visits sometimes come with a bill?
 The answer depends on what you talk about with your provider during the appointment.
 Click here for more information and examples.
 This flyer is also available in Spanish.

 Not for an ordinary concern.
-Urgent Care is designed for those who suffer a sudden unexpected illness, minor injury or need to see a doctor immediately.
+Immediate/urgent care is designed for those who suffer a sudden unexpected illness, minor injury or need to see a doctor immediately.
 Patients are seen on a walk-in basis according to the medical reason for their visit (patients with severe problems are seen first).
 For an ordinary concern, we request that you schedule a visit with your regular physician.

 As a reminder, you should always call 9-1-1 if you have a life threatening medical emergency.